-Before joining Kellogg Hansen, Mr. Softness was a law clerk to the Honorable A. Raymond Randolph of the United States Court of Appeals for the District of Columbia Circuit.
-Mr. Softness graduated summa cum laude from the University of Pennsylvania Law School, where he was an Executive Editor of the University of Pennsylvania Law Review and a member of the Law School’s Supreme Court Litigation Clinic.
-Mr. Softness holds a B.A. in Philosophy from Amherst College.
+Before joining Kellogg Hansen in 2014, Mr. Softness was a law clerk to the Honorable A. Raymond Randolph of the United States Court of Appeals for the District of Columbia Circuit.
+Mr. Softness graduated summa cum laude from the University of Pennsylvania Law School, where he was Executive Editor of Penn’s Law Review and a member of its Supreme Court Litigation Clinic.
+He holds a B.A. in Philosophy, magna cum laude, from Amherst College.

 University of Pennsylvania Law School, J.D., summa cum laude, 2013

 - Executive Editor, University of Pennsylvania Law Review

 Law Clerk, Judge A. Raymond Randolph, U.S. Court of Appeals, District of Columbia Circuit, 2013-2014